CodeFreezr/crac/README.md

 A polyglot List of Code-Riddles, Challenges, -Collections, -Puzzles, -Playgrounds, -Examples and -Snippets and more about plain sourcecode.
 Because code is poem, so crc is like poetry slam.

 ---
-For the moment it's just about  collecting all the stuff, perhaps later we will elevate this to an awesome-style list.
-Please feel free to new proposal at first via issue.
+For the moment it's just about collecting all the stuff in a wild hunt, perhaps later we will elevate this to an awesome-style list.
+Please feel free for a new proposal at first via issue.
 Later if the structure is a bit more settled, better via pull request.

 ## Tags: